Michael Lamb (psychologist): Education and career

 Michael E. Lamb was born and grew up in Northern Rhodesia (now Zambia).
 He completed a degree in psychology and economics at the University of Natal in South Africa in 1972, before emigrating to the USA to pursue postgraduate studies in psychology at Johns Hopkins University.
 As a student of Mary Ainsworth, Lamb developed his understanding of early social development research and observational methodology.
 He later completed his doctoral degree at Yale University, where his research on infant-parent attachment drew heavily on attachment theory and was facilitated by a chance encounter with Urie Bronfenbrenner.
 Bronfenbrenner encouraged Lamb to observe infants with their mothers and fathers, emphasizing the importance of ecological validity in research.
 Lamb conducted a comprehensive longitudinal study on early family relationships, laying the groundwork for his influential work on children's development.
 Ed Zigler also played an important role in supporting Lamb’s work at this time, reinforcing the significance of bridging theory and practice and conducting rigorous research.

-Lamb's academic career has taken him to various prestigious institutions, including the University of Wisconsin-Madison, the University of Michigan, and the University of Utah.
+Lamb has worked for the University of Wisconsin-Madison, the University of Michigan, and the University of Utah.
 In 1987, he joined the National Institute of Child Health and Human Development (NICHD) as a Senior Research Scientist, where he established the Section on Social and Emotional Development.
 In 2004, Lamb moved to the University of Cambridge, where he continued his impactful research in applied developmental psychology.